+- 2. In the Format section, select Movie.

-- 2. Set Movie Format to QuickTime Movie (\.mov). - 3.
-Click on the Sound Options button.
+- 3. In the Movie Format drop-down, select QuickTime Movie (.mov).

+- 4. Click on the Sound Options button.

-Parameter Description Codec Lets you select a codec.
-By default, the following codecs will be available: A-Law 2:1: This codec uses logarithms to compress audio data.
+Parameter Description codec Lets you select a codec.
+By default, the following codecs will be available: • A-Law 2:1: This codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.
 IMA 4:1: This codec compresses audio data to require a quarter of the disk space required for uncompressed audio data.
 It is not supported by a lot of software.
 Twos Complement - Little Endian PCM: A standard uncompressed audio codec.

 Twos Complement - Big Endian PCM: A legacy standard uncompressed audio codec.
 This codec may be compatible with older editing interfaces. (mu)-Law 2:1: Similarly to A-Law, this codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.
+NOTE It is recommended to leave this option to its default value, Twos Complement - Little Endian PCM, as it is commonly used for storing uncompressed audio.
+Other encoding formats are likely to sacrifice audio quality for negligible savings in disk space.
 Sample rate The sample rate at which to export your scene's audio.
-The only available option is 22050Hz. ------------- --
+The only available option is 22050 Hz, as it is the sample rate used internally by Harmony.

-QuickTime Sound Settings Dialog Box
+QuickTime Sound Settings Dialog Box (Windows)

-The Sound Settings dialog box lets you set the audio compression settings when you want to export a QuickTime Movie (.mov) file.
+The Sound Settings dialog box allows you to set the audio compression settings when you want to export a QuickTime Movie (.mov) file.